Cocktail Variations For Mojito Day: Exploring Citrus Substitutions With Limes, Lemons, And Oranges

 Lime And Lemon

-For those who enjoy both the sharpness of lime and the sweetness of lemon.
+This mojito recipe is for those who enjoy both the sharpness of lime and the sweetness of lemon.
 By mixing lime juice and lemon juice, you can keep the mojito cocktail’s traditional sour taste while lowering its overall acidity.
 The mix of these citrus fruits creates a complex flavour, making it perfect for people who want to try something new without going too far from the original recipe.

 2